luizgbraga/escala3000/README.md

-# escala
+# ESCALA3000
-Try to make an auto service scale
+A try to do a little software to auto generate service scale